Determine what type of analyses your project will require

 Mobile Source Air Toxics (MSAT)

 For MSAT analyses, WSDOT follows FHWA's updated interim guidance.
-If your project includes road segments with more than 140,000 average annual daily traffic, a quantitative MSAT analysis may be required.
+If your project includes road segments with more than 140,000 average annual daily traffic or has the potential to concentrate high levels of diesel particulate matter in a single location, a quantitative MSAT analysis may be required.

 Refer to the FHWA MSAT Frequently Asked Questions for current information on determining if your project requires an MSAT analysis and how to complete the analysis.